dhensle/dabbles-in-ML/README.md

 The tool of choice is Python using Scikit-Learn and Tensorflow APIs in Jupyter notebooks.

+If GitHub is having trouble loading the notebook, you can view the notebook by going to [Jupyter's nbviewer](https://nbviewer.jupyter.org/).

 ## Content Highlights

 ### Directed Projects